JonKing93/Paleo-DA-Hackathon--October-2022/source/code4.rst

     metadata = gridMetadata("lat", lat, "lon", lon, "time", time);
     metadata = metadata.addAttributes("Units", "Kelvin", "Model", "CESM 1.0");

+Now we'll use the metadata object to define the scope of a catalogue for the climate model output.
+Here, we'll name the new catalogue ``temperature-cesm.grid``.

-    % Use the metadata to initialize a new gridfile catalgoue file = "temperature-cesm.grid";
+    % Use the metadata to initialize a new gridfile catalogue file = "temperature-cesm.grid";
     gridfile.new(file, metadata);